ourbunka/aidadiffusion/README.md

 # V0.1.4 New Features
   -updated to runwayml/stable diffusion v-1-5

   -better and more realistic generated result

-  -cuda and cpu only(can't get stablediffusion v1.5 to run on onnxruntime) -all dependencies included (If you download V0.1.4-Portable) *coming soon -smaller filesizes
+  -cuda and cpu only(can't get stablediffusion v1.5 to run on onnxruntime, onnx version supports will be dropped, as here internally ourbunka will be switching to nvidia gpus/cuda workflows.)

+  -all dependencies included (If you download V0.1.4-Portable) *coming soon

+  -smaller overall filesizes

 # Requirements